 So lighten up.

-Watch more comedies and less subpar crime procedurals.
+Watch more comedies and fewer subpar crime procedurals.
 Do something each day that brings you laughter.

 10. Getting Simple for the Sake of Your Lifespan